ogzhncrt/PHPStack/README.md

 ## Features
 * Reverse Function
+This function reverses the current stack.
-* isReverse Function - This function returns the current stack was previously reversed or not
+* isReverse Function
+This function returns the current stack was previously reversed or not
 * returnToOriginal Function
+This function reverses the current stack if it is already reversed.
-* stepBack Function //PHPStack keeps the history of affecting functions and you can return step back.
+* stepBack Function
+PHPStack keeps the history of affecting functions and you can return step back.